 Caregivers apply through their county's Area Agency on Aging.
 There are 52 AAAs covering all 67 PA counties, most are county-based, several are multi-county.
 Find yours by calling the PA Link to Aging and Disability Resources at 1-800-753-8827, or the PA Department of Aging State Helpline at 1-717-783-1550, or by going online to pa.gov/services/aging/apply-for-the-caregiver-support-program.

-The 2025–2026 PA budget directed more than $10 million in new funding to the 52 AAAs for protective services, senior centers, and the Caregiver Support Program (including grandparents raising grandchildren and other kinship caregivers).
-The Shapiro Administration's proposed FY 2026–2027 budget calls for an additional $3 million to continue implementing Aging Our Way, PA.
+Recent PA budgets have directed new funding to the 52 AAAs for protective services, senior centers, and the Caregiver Support Program (including grandparents raising grandchildren and other kinship caregivers), and the Shapiro Administration's proposed budget adds further funding to continue implementing Aging Our Way, PA.

-PDA's Caregiver Support Program serves on the order of 35,000–45,000 PA caregiving households per year.
+PDA's Caregiver Support Program serves tens of thousands of PA caregiving households each year.
 Across the 52 AAAs, intake demand chronically exceeds funded capacity, and AAAs may maintain interest lists for cash reimbursement during periods of full enrollment.
 Apply early.

 Why FCSP matters even if you're already getting paid through SMW